 Tachibana-dori is a three-minute walk from Yotsubashi Station on the Yotsubashi Subway line, and around 20 minutes on foot from Shinsaibashi Station on the Midosuji Subway line.

-It's located directly west of the Amerikamura neighborhood.
+It's located west of the Amerikamura neighborhood.
 Cross Yotsubashi-suji street (the large boulevard west of Amerikamura), and look for the sign reading "Orange Street."